 3. The responsibility for the subprogramme is vested in the Sustainable Energy Division.

 4. The strategy of the subprogramme is to support international policy dialogue and cooperation among governments, energy industries and other stakeholders to foster sustainable energy development; develop and deploy ECE policy recommendations, norms, standards, guidelines and tools on energy-related issues; and provide capacity-building and assistance to member States, at their request, through training programmes, advisory services and technical cooperation projects.
-Through its work, the subprogramme will contribute to the ECE work on nexus areas, and in
+Through its work, the subprogramme will contribute to the four ECE work on nexus areas and to circular economy related priorities.

-5. To contribute to the objective, the subprogramme will assist member States in integrating the objectives of SDGs by reducing the environmental footprint of energy, accelerating deep transformation of the energy sector to meet future needs, ensuring the sustainable management of resources and assessing options to ensure energy for sustainable development.
-The subprogramme will promote policy dialogue and cooperation among member States, regional entities and other partners on sustainable energy issues, in particular energy efficiency, cleaner electricity systems, renewable energy, coal mine methane, resource management, natural gas and energy security through regional and country-specific initiatives aimed at improving cooperation.
-The initiatives include the establishment of international centres of excellence to disseminate ECE best practice guidance on methane management, the ECE Framework Guidelines for Energy Efficiency Standards in Buildings and the United Nations Framework Classification for Resources, and the conduct of dialogue among countries on pathways to sustainable energy.
-The subprogramme will provide technical assistance and guidance on energy, disseminate best practices and improve information-sharing.
-The subprogramme will promote collaboration among actors who are key to implementing national and regional policies.
-The promotion includes the engagement of stakeholders in developing normative instruments and the encouragement of private and public actors in the deployment and dissemination of the instruments.
+5. To contribute to the objective, the subprogramme will assist member States in delivering on SDGs 7 and 13 the 2030 Agenda for Sustainable Development by reducing the environmental footprint of energy, accelerating deep transformation of the energy sector to meet future needs, ensuring the sustainable management of resources and assessing options to ensure energy for sustainable development.
+The subprogramme will promote policy dialogue and cooperation among member States, regional entities and other partners on sustainable energy issues, in particular circular economy, energy efficiency, cleaner electricity systems, renewable energy, coal mine methane, just transition, resource management, natural gas, hydrogen, carbon pricing and subsidies and energy security through regional and country-specific initiatives aimed at improving cooperation.
+The subprogramme will provide technical assistance and guidance on energy for sustainable development, disseminate best practices and improve information-sharing.
+The subprogramme will promote collaboration among private and public stakeholders who are key to implementing national and regional policies including normative instruments and their deployment and dissemination.

-6. The subprogramme plans to support Member States on issues related to COVID-19 through work on sustainable resource management to ensure the availability of critical materials and activities on high-performance buildings to improve indoor air quality and health.
-This work will include further development and implementation of the United Nations Framework Classification for Resources (UNFC) and the United Nations Resource Management System (UNRMS) for application to raw materials through workshops, capacity-building and case studies, and the deployment and dissemination of the high-performance buildings initiative (training, capacity-building and extension of the initiative’s networks).

-7. The above-mentioned work is expected to result in:
+6. The subprogramme plans to support Member States on issues related to COVID-19 recovery through its regular work on sustainable energyThis work is expected to result in:

 (a) More effective integration of sustainable energy across national policies and normative frameworks in support of the 2030 Agenda;

-(b) Enhanced dialogue and cooperation among all energy actors to boost transformational investment in the energy sector and, consequently, accelerate the modernization of the energy system to meet countries’ development and climate commitments.
+(b) Enhanced dialogue and cooperation among all energy actors to boost transformational investment in the energy sector and, consequently, accelerate the modernization of the energy system to meet countries’ development and climate commitments;

-8. The planned support on issues related to COVID-19 is expected to result in:
+(c) Improved access of Member States to frameworks and tools required for integrated and sustainable resource management that aid the progress towards a more circular economy and contribute to the food-water-energy nexus.

+(d) Implementation of requests from the Economic Commission for Europe to the Committee on Sustainable Energy.

-(a) Greater availability of raw material resources needed for surveillance, response and recovery from current and future pandemics, including the raw materials needed to produce personal protection equipment, drugs, vaccines and essential services such as food, water and energy;
+(e) Greater availability of raw material resources needed for surveillance, response and recovery from current and future pandemics, including the raw materials needed to produce personal protection equipment, drugs, vaccines and essential services such as food, water and energy;

-(b) Improvement in the performance of buildings from a health perspective (e.g., temperatures, comfort, effective air intake and recycling filters), which will improve the protection and resilience of populations.
+(f) Improvement in the performance of buildings from a health perspective (e.g., temperatures, comfort, effective air intake and recycling filters), which will improve the protection and resilience of populations.

 III.
 Deliverables to be implemented in 2023